 As any other technology, OLAP processing has its pros and cons.
 Among the pros, one can mention:

-- wide popularity of spreadsheet applications using OLAP processing
+- The wide popularity of spreadsheet applications using OLAP processing

 - flat learning curve